 All costs for travel for booked event are to be paid by the client.

-We charge an additional $50 for events booked on New Years Eve, New Years Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day
+We charge an additional $50 for events booked on New Years Eve, New Years Day, Easter, Memorial Day and weekend of, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, Christmas Day

 Early Call Times